 Send your resume, cover letter, and three letters of reference to email@example.com or The Sea Turtle Hospital @ Whitney Lab, Attn: Catherine Eastman 9505 N. Oceanshore Blvd, St Augustine, FL 32080.
-Applications must be received by August 12 for the fall washback season intern position.
+Applications must be received by November 20 for the winter cold stun intern program.

 Applicants will be notified through email if invited for the interview phase.
 Interviews are scheduled onsite or Zoom per applicant’s request.